 Antimicrobial Susceptibility of Plant Extract

-Tables 5 present the antibiotic susceptibility test of ethanolic extracts of Neem and lemon.
-All test isolates were susceptible to the extracts at the highest concentrations ranging from 75-100 mg/ml for both ethanolic extract of neem and lemon.
+Table 5 present the antibiotic susceptibility test of ethanolic extracts of Neem and lemon.
+All test isolates were susceptible to the extracts at the highest concentrations, ranging from 75-100 mg/ml for both the ethanolic extract of neem and lemon.

-Table 5: Antibiotic susceptibility test of the ethanolic extract of neem extracts against tested bacterial strains from the urine samples
+Table 5: Antibiotic susceptibility test of the ethanolic extract of neem extracts against the tested bacterial strains from the urine samples